Civilian casualty

 The body of a young boy on the street in Tampere after the 1918 Finnish Civil War.

 A civilian casualty occurs when a civilian is killed or injured by non-civilians, mostly law enforcement officers, military personnel, rebel group forces, or terrorists.
 Under the law of war, it refers to civilians who perish or suffer wounds as a result of wartime acts.
 The term is generally applied to situations in which violence is committed in pursuit of political or military goals.
+Intentionally directing attacks against civilians can constitute a war crime under international humanitarian law.
 During periods of armed conflict, there are structures, actors, and processes at a number of levels that affect the likelihood of violence against civilians.

 The term is also sometimes used in non-military situations; for example, during police operations against criminals such as bank robbers, hostage-takers or mass shooters, deaths/injuries by members of the public who are neither police nor the criminals may be referred to as civilian casualties.

 Overview

 Casualties of a mass panic during a June 1941 Japanese bombing of Chongqing.
 More than 5,000 civilians died during the first two days of air raids in 1939.

 In times of armed conflict, despite numerous advancements in technology, the European Union's European Security Strategy, adopted by the European Council in Brussels in December 2003, stated that since 1990, almost 4 million people have died in wars, 90% of them civilians.
-However, United Nations Children's Fund (UNICEF) reports that civilian fatalities have climbed from 5 per cent at the turn of the century to more than 90 per cent in the wars of the 1990s.
+However, United Nations Children's Fund (UNICEF) reports that civilian fatalities have climbed from 5% at the turn of the century to more than 90% in the wars of the 1990s.

 Generating reliable assessments of casualties of war is a notoriously complex process.
 Civilian casualties present particular difficulties.
 One problem is that the attribution of the label 'civilian' is contested in some cases.
 On the surface, the definition of a civilian, at least in the context of international armed conflicts, is relatively simple: a civilian is any person who is not a member of the armed forces and is not a combatant in situation of armed conflict.
 To make effective use of such statistics as there are about civilian casualties of war, it is necessary to be explicit about the criteria for inclusion.
 All too often, there is a lack of clarity about which of the following categories of civilian casualties are included in any given set of figures.